gemserk/jresourcesmanager/README.md

 	DataSource {

+		// Returns a stream with the data.
 		InputStream getInputStream();

-		String getResourceName();

-		URI getUri();
+		// Returns how the data is identified by this DataSource String getResourceName();

 	}

-There are three implementations, ClassPathDataSource provides access to class path information, FileSystemDataSource provides access to data in the file system, RemoteDataSource provides information to a remote resource, from the web.
+There are three implementations (you could add your own), ClassPathDataSource provides access to class path information, FileSystemDataSource provides access to data in the file system, RemoteDataSource provides information to a remote resource, from the web.
 The idea of this class is to make DataLoaders to use DataSource instead of a String which represents the file path so you could easily change from one source to another when declaring a resource data loader, for example:

 	new SlickSoundLoader(new ClassPathDataSource("data/sounds/mysound.ogg"))
 	// reuse data loader logic by changing the data source